-From 1 August 2016, Speirs Group Limited has its ordinary shares trading on Unlisted.
+From 1 August 2016, Speirs Group Limited has its ordinary shares trading on the Unlisted Securities Exchange .

-These consolidated financial statements have been approved for issue by the Board of Directors on 4 October 2021.
+These consolidated financial statements have been approved for issue by the Board of Directors on 7 October 2022.

 2 SIGNIFICANT ACCOUNTING POLICIES

 The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.